EDGG Field Workshop in Ukraine 2021: Postponed

 Application for participation

-Travel grants are provided by our parent organization IAVS, and they are only available to members of IAVS in 2020.
+Every year, travel grants are provided by our parent organization IAVS, and they are only available to members of IAVS.
 Priority for travel grants will be given to the following groups of persons: a) students and other applicants from low-income countries; b) well-established and very active participants of previous Field Workshops; c) persons that have already agreed to organize a Field Workshop in the coming years or provide any additional input such as soil analyses or sampling and identification of taxonomic groups other than vascular plants.
 The final decision will depend on the combination of these three variables.
 The amount of money provided to a particular grantee is not a fixed sum, but depends on the available money, the demonstrated need of the respective person and his/her relevance to the success of the Field Workshop.
 Accordingly travel grants can cover parts of the registration fee, the full registration fee or possibly even the travel costs to get to the event.

 IAVS and EDGG requires their grantees to be actively involved in the EDGG event and contribute to its success.
 In case of FW, it is necessary that all participants work intensively during and after the FW to obtain high-quality scientific results.
 Some of the tasks shared by participants are data entry and digitizing data, sorting and analyzing soil samples, preparing and identification of plant specimens.
 Post-FW tasks usually require a few days of work for each participant.
 Participants will be invited as a co-author to one or more publications using these data.
 It is required that IAVS grantees accept to fulfill tasks relevant to their expertise and capabilities during and after the FW.
 If a grantee does not fulfill the post-FW task, he or she may be exempted from next year's grants for EDGG events.